jenting/longhorn/enhancements/20210525-async-pull-backups.md

 # Title

-Final consistent backup volumes with historical volume backups from the remote backup store.
+Final consistent backup volumes with volume snapshot backups from the remote backup store.

 ## Summary